Remember your grade-school geometry? When you were a kid learning about parallelograms (four-sided shapes) did your teacher ever mention turtles?

 This doesn’t just remove old stuff but make room for the new underneath.

-If a turtle can’t shed its scutes, or starts to shed abnormally (a condition called dysecdysis).
+If a turtle can’t shed its scutes, it starts to shed abnormally (a condition called dysecdysis).

 And as we’ve learned with other reptiles like the bearded dragon, abnormal shedding can have its fair share of health concerns, such as infection.